-Caputo Settlers in the United States in the 19th Century
+Caputo Settlers in United States in the 19th Century

-Caputo Settlers in the United States in the 20th Century
+Caputo Settlers in United States in the 20th Century

 The Caputo Family Crest was acquired from the Houseofnames.com archives.
 The Caputo Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.